 But, after scrolling a bit more, I realized no other website had this badge.

 I tried another search (for “cat”).
 The Wikipedia and Petco website had the McAfee badge, but again, nothing else did.
 McAfee seems to have a limited amount of websites it searches and approves.
 This doesn’t mean the other links are dangerous, but the fact that McAfee doesn’t have a vast quantity of articles in its vault makes this extension pointless.

 I also don’t like how the McAfee WebAdvisor add-on doesn’t explain its criteria for which sites get a badge and which don’t (even when the sites are safe).

 All in all, I was disappointed by WebAdvisor.
 It seems relatively useless, especially since on most search terms, the badge only appears next to around 2 out of the first 15 sites.

 Identity Theft Protection (US Only)

-US customers get the added benefit of Identity Theft Protection and dark web monitoring added onto their Multi-Device or Household plan.
+US customers get the added benefit of Identity Theft Protection and dark web monitoring added onto their Multi-Device or Family plan.

 McAfee’s dark web monitoring looks through the dark web to find if any of your sensitive information has been hacked or leaked.
 McAfee checks the dark web for: